jamilc1/jamilc1.github.io/README.md

  Knipper Health | Somerset, NJ</strong>

 • Maintain productivity and efficency for client programs while ensuring all work is completed accurately and within the finfines of Statement of Work, client
-Business rules, internal Statandard Operating Requirements and PDMA regulations
+Business rules, internal Statandard Operating Requirements, U.S. Title 21 CFR Part 11 Regulation, and  PDMA regulations

 •Create and Update client training materials for field personnels as required and develop and update client BRD